-The most disturbing implication of Olson's 'money-buys-policies' assumption is that the inherent free-rider problem is so severe that it becomes very difficult to explain why many or all of an industry's firms engage in lobbying.
-This difficulty is most pronounced when firms are of different size.
-The characterization of lobbying as a repeated game by Pecorino (1998), as a oneshot game with pre-play communication by Mitra (1999), and as a common-agency game by Bombardini (2004) offer potential resolutions to this logical inconsistency inherent in the usual pairing of the money-buys-policies and all-firms-lobby assumptions.
+The lobbying-by-firms literature has long been plagued by the unrealistic assumption that 'money-buys-policies', tracing its 'formal' presence all the way back to the classic work of Olson (1965).
+One notable exception is Hillman (1991) where lobbying consumes management time but not monetary resources.
+The most disturbing implication of the 'money-buys-policies' assumption is that the inherent free-rider problem is so severe that it becomes very difficult to explain why many or all of an industry's firms engage in lobbying.
+This difficulty is most pronounced when firms are of different sizes.
+The characterization of lobbying as a repeated game by Pecorino (1998), as a one-shot game with pre-play communication by Mitra (1999), and as a common-agency game by Bombardini (2008) offer potential resolutions to this logical inconsistency inherent in the usual pairing of the money-buys-policies and all-firms-lobby assumptions.
 Pecorino's repeated game and Mitra's pre-play communications models restore logical consistency of these assumptions under the restriction that all firms of an industry are of the same size.
-Bombardini's common agency model is, to our knowledge, the only successful attempt to establish logical consistency between the money-buys-policies and many-firms-lobby assumptions when firms are allowed to be of different size.
-The model of our paper represents what we believe to be a more realistic, alternative approach to explaining how some or all of an industry's firms use money to influence the lobbying process.
-By adding Hillman's feature of a trade-off between lobbying and managing to the traditional feature that money matters we can show that some, all, or none of an industry's firms have an incentive to lobby.
-And by assuming that money buys access to politicians, the use of money conforms to the campaign contribution laws of the United States and many other countries far better than by assuming that money buys policies.
+Bombardini's common agency model is, to our knowledge, the only successful attempt to establish logical consistency between the money-buyspolicies and many-firms-lobby assumptions when firms are allowed to be of different sizes.